Lephar/Kernel/README.md

 ### Distro-Patched Stable-Branch Setup
 Instead of Linus' mainline-branch, you can acquire [Greg Kroah-Hartman's stable-branch mirror](https://github.com/gregkh/linux).
 This branch has minor version tags which gets the security updates on top of mainline-branch.

 Better yet, you can get to your distro's kernel repository, which are usually based on stable-branch kernel.
 These branches get distro-specific patches optimized to your distro's use case, on top of official security updates.
 This setup will offer more security and more compatibility with your current system.
-We will use latest release tag of [Arch Linux kernel sources, with patches](https://github.com/archlinux/linux).
+This repository includes reference to [Arch Linux kernel sources, with patches](https://github.com/archlinux/linux) as submodule.
+I try to keep it as up-to-date as possible by bumping it to latest release tag.
+You can clone this repository with the `--recursive` flag to also clone patched kernel source.

 Almost every distro also customizes the kernel configuration depending on their use case.
 So, we can skip all the hassle of configuration and get the current kernel config using `procfs` from running system and write it into `.config` file with following command.
 Just make sure to run it inside cloned kernel repository directory:
 ```
 zcat /proc/config.gz > .config
 ```

-If config has changed between versions, it's still necessary to manually configure or run `olddefconfig` over previous command.
-Other than that, it's all a similar process.
+If the config has changed between versions, it's still necessary to manually configure or run `olddefconfig` over previous command.
+Other than that, it's all the similar process.

 ## Compiler Support